mskr/Shaderix/README.md

 ## Future

 Instead of rolling our own GUI, we integrate into the Open With... menu that most OS have.
 We can use the camera metaphor: open 3D file with camera.

 It should be a tool that every Technical Artist can use for real-time projects in the industry (somewhere money has to come from).

+There can be many little camera programs based on Shaderix.

 ### Advanced features